Real World (novel): Toshi

 Toshi's full name is Toshika Yamanaka.
 She often uses the alias Ninna Hori, so much so that it feels like "a real second name" to her.
 Toshi feels that the alias is a weapon, protecting her from the adult world.
 However, by the end, Toshi resolves to never use her alias again.
 Toshi distrusts adults.
 She does not have Terauchi's experience of being sexually harassed, but relates to "being targeted" in other ways.
 She states that her parents are good people, but incapable of understanding how Toshi has been "assaulted by commercialism."
 Initially, Toshi empathises with Worm.
 Her kindness is often noted by other characters, especially Terauchi.

 Terauchi

 Terauchi's full name is Kazuko Terauchi.
 She dislikes her first name, and insists that her friends call her Terauchi.
 According to Toshi, Terauchi is a "cute-looking girl" with a "low and cool" voice, and the "smartest and most interesting" in their friend group.
 Her intelligence is often underestimated, usually by men, because of her good looks.
 Terauchi has been harassed by stalkers and perverts since elementary school.
 Terauchi performs well academically, but Toshi worries that "someday her cleverness might really get her in trouble."
 In her suicide note, Terauchi writes that she is a "superphilosophical kind of person" and that it makes her life miserable.

 Yuzan

 Yuzan's full name is Kiyomi Kaibara.
 Her feminine name contradicts her masculine personality and manner of speaking.
 Her nickname comes from the Oishinbo character Yuzan Kaibara.
 She is a lesbian, and feels disconnected from her friends and family because of this.
 Yuzan doesn't know that Toshi, Terauchi, and Kirarin are already aware of this.
 Yuzan has "extreme likes and dislikes" and can be difficult to predict.
 She is extremely loyal to the people she likes.

-When Yuzan was in junior high, her mother passed away after a long stay in hospital; after this, Yuzan "started acting more eccentric, even more like a guy".
+When Yuzan was in junior high, her mother died after a long stay in hospital; after this, Yuzan "started acting more eccentric, even more like a guy."

 Kirarin

 Kirarin's full name is Kirari Higashiyama.
 She is described by Toshi as "cute, cheerful, a well-brought-up, proper young girl."
 She is the only one in their friend group who could "fit in nicely wherever she went."
 When Worm first called her, they "ended up talking about all kinds of things."
 Kirarin leads a double life.
 She has another group of friends with whom she frequently drinks and parties.
 However, Terauchi and Yuzan are aware that Kirarin often gets "picked up by guys" in Shibuya.
 Kirarin is experienced in using her sexuality to her advantage.
 For example, she initially seduces Worm by acting innocent, convincing him to meet her in person.

-Kirarin is still in love with a boy she used to date.
+Kirarin is still in love with Wataru, a boy she used to date.
 While they were together, he cheated on her, and then ended the relationship.
 Her recollections of him are both bitter and tender.